imgag/ngs-bits/doc/NGSD/installation.md

 		mysql> grant all on ngsd.* to 'ngsduser' identified by '[mysql-password]';
 		mysql> exit

-* In oder to optimize the performance of MySQL for the NGSD, adapt/add the following settings in the `/etc/mysql/my.cnf` file:
+* In order to optimize the performance of MySQL for the NGSD, adapt/add the following settings in the `/etc/mysql/my.cnf` file:

 		[mysqld]
 		join_buffer_size = 1M